MainakSutradhar/Mainak25/README.md

 ### 👨‍💻 About Me

-I'm a passionate developer from Payradanga, West Bengal, India, with a strong foundation in programming and web technologies.
+I'm a passionate developer from Kolkata, West Bengal, India, with a strong foundation in programming and Web Development.
 I enjoy building solutions that solve real-world problems and have a positive impact on the community.

-* 🌱 I’m currently exploring advanced concepts in **Docker and containerization**.
+* 🌱 I’m currently exploring advanced concepts in **React.js, Data Structures & Algorithms, Cloud & DevOps**.
 * 💬 Ask me about **C++, Java, Python, and Web Development**.
 * 📫 You can reach me at **mainaksutradhar001@gmail.com**.
 * ⚡ Fun fact: I believe a line of code can change the world.